From differential equation solvers to accelerated first-order methods for convex optimization: Nesterov Accelerated Gradient Flow

-In the previous section, we have obtained two ODE models in convex case ($\mu = 0$) and strongly convex case ($\mu > 0$), respectively.
-To handle those two cases in a unified way, we combine $G_{_{\rm NAG}}$ in \eqref{eq:G-NAG} and $G(\gamma)$ in \eqref{eq:Gy} and consider the transformation
+In the previous section, we have obtained two ODE models for quadratic objective $f(x) = \frac12x^{\top}Ax$ with $\mu > 0$ and $\mu = 0$, respectively.
+To handle those two cases in a unified way, we combine $G_{_{\rm NAG}}$ in~\eqref{eq:G-NAG} with $G(\gamma)$ in~\eqref{eq:Gy} and consider a new transformation